jermmy19998/MMM/README.md

 If you find our work useful in your research or if you use parts of this code please consider citing our paper:
 ```bash
 ```

+### LICENSE
+This project is licensed under the Creative Commons BY-NC (Attribution-NonCommercial) - see the [LICENSE.md](LICENSE.md) file for details.